Simple But Very Tasty

 - Milk or egg for glazing

-- Sift flour, salt and sugar into a bowl.
+- Sift the flour, baking powder and sugar into a bowl.
 Add the cubed butter.
 Rub the butter into the flour briefly, and lightly, using your fingertips until the mixture resembles fine breadcrumbs.

 - Make a well in the center of the flour mixture.
 Combine milk and lemon.
 Add all of the combined milk and lemon, and about half of the water.
 Mix with a flat-bladed knife to a soft dough, adding more water, only if necessary.

-- Turn the dough onto a lightly floured surface (use self-raising flour).
-Knead it very briefly and lightly, folding it back over itself and pressing down (about 20 seconds).
+- Turn the dough onto a lightly floured surface.
+Knead it very briefly and lightly, folding it back over itself and pressing down (about 5 seconds).
 It should just lose its stickiness.

 - Press or roll out dough to 2 cm thickness (handle lightly do not use too much pressure).
 Using a floured, round, 5 cm cutter, cut the dough into circles.
 Pile the scraps together and press or roll out.
 Cut more pieces, (do not re-knead).